Marty Kaplan

-Martin Kaplan (born August 21, 1950) is an American professor.
-He teaches at the USC Annenberg School for Communication & Journalism and is the founding director of the Norman Lear Center for the study of the impact of entertainment on society.
+Martin Kaplan (born August 21, 1950) is an American professor and former studio executive and writer.
+He teaches at the USC Annenberg School for Communication and Journalism and is the founding director of the Norman Lear Center for the study of the impact of entertainment on society.
 His career has also spanned government and politics, the entertainment industry and journalism.

 Early life and education

 Kaplan was born in Newark, New Jersey.
 The family moved to nearby Union Township, also in New Jersey, at about the time he was to begin his schooling.
 Kaplan graduated from Union High School, finishing first in his class and was accepted at Harvard where he pursued a double major in both English Literature and Molecular Biology.

 Kaplan graduated from Harvard College summa cum laude in molecular biology and won the Le Baron Russell Briggs prize for delivering the English Oration at commencement.
 He was president of the Harvard Lampoon and of the Signet Society; at both, his tenure included a change in by-laws leading to the first admission of women members after 95 years (the Lampoon) and 100 years (the Signet).
 Kaplan was also elected to the editorial boards of the Harvard Crimson and the Harvard Advocate and was the first Harvard undergraduate to serve on all three of its oldest publications.
 The recipient of a Marshall Scholarship from the British government, he received a master's degree in English with First Class Honours from Cambridge University in England.
 As a Danforth Foundation Fellow, he received a Ph.D. in Modern Thought and Literature from Stanford University.